 Depending on the type of injury, the severity, and your prognosis, you may be eligible to receive compensation for:

 We also hold workers’ compensation insurers accountable when they act in bad faith.
 Injured workers are entitled to the full scope of benefits that apply, and some insurers try to twist the facts and pay employees less than they deserve.
-In some cases, we may also pursue a third party claim against a product manufacturer, a technician, or another company involved in an accident.
+In some cases, our work injury attorneys may also pursue a third party claim against a product manufacturer, a technician, or another company involved in an accident.

 DiMarco Araujo Montevideo has been protecting employee rights in injury cases for more than 30 years.
 We understand the headaches that can come with filing for workers’ compensation benefits, and we’re here to help.
 Whether you want to pursue your claim on your own or you’re ready to let a qualified legal representative take over, we will help you however we can.
+We take cases on a contingency fee basis, meaning you pay nothing unless we win.
 Contact us today for a free consultation.
-(909) 436-4610
+Call out law office at (909) 436-4610.